 Pre-Lubrication Maintenance Checklist

-Inspect and tighten all nuts, bolts, and screws on your garage door.
-Avoid overtightening, as this can cause damage.
+- Inspect and tighten all nuts, bolts, and screws on your door.

 How To Lubricate Your Garage Door: Step-By-Step Guide